Xuanphu108/math-expression-recognition/README.md

 ## ToDo

-transparent background

 beam size

-input channels

-Check if the model actually learns anything? **How?**

-Check grad clipping

-Look into all math recognition papers

 Use im2latex dataset for pretraining http://lstm.seas.harvard.edu/latex/

 ## Done

+print top 50

+Check grad clipping **Done**

+Look into all math recognition papers

+Check if the model actually learns anything? **It does; input img intensities had to be reversed**

+input channels

 Non pretrained **Won't do yet**